Ulex: Fuel

-Gorse bushes are highly flammable and in many areas bundles of gorse were used to fire traditional bread ovens.
+Gorse-bushes are highly flammable; in many areas, bundles of gorse were used to fire traditional bread ovens.

-In the island of Guernsey, Channel Islands, many traditional farms had furze brakes.
-The prolific gorse and bracken would be cut, dried and stored to be used as fuel, with farmhouses having purpose-built furze ovens.
+On the island of Guernsey, Channel Islands, many traditional farms had furze brakes.
+The prolific gorse and bracken would be cut, dried and stored to be used as fuel, with farmhouses having purpose-built furze (clome or cloam) ovens.

 Wood

-Gorse wood has been used to make small objects; being non-toxic it is especially suited for cutlery.
-In spite of its durability it is not used for construction because the plant is too small and the wood is unstable, being prone to warping.
-Gorse is useful for garden ornaments because it is resistant to weather and rot.
+Gorse wood has been used to make small objects; being non-toxic, it is especially suited for cutlery.
+In spite of its durability, it is not used for construction because the plant is too small and its wood is unstable, being prone to warping.
+Gorse is useful for garden ornaments, because it is resistant to weather and rot.

 Alternative medicine

 Gorse has been listed as one of the 38 plants that are used to prepare Bach flower remedies, a kind of alternative medicine.

 Gorse-based symbols

 The furze is the badge of the Sinclair and MacLennan clans of Scotland.